 Distance Learning Delivery Formats

-Distance Learning Programs at Mercer University are delivered in one of two formats: Online or Hybrid.
+Distance Learning Programs at Mercer University are delivered in one of two formats: Online or Blended.
 Online programs are conducted 100% online.
 Students should note that some online programs may require an on-campus program specific orientation.
 Additionally, some programs require synchronous activities, which means you will have some regularly scheduled class meetings online.

 The University offers many additional distance learning courses.
 See the Registrar's Office for course listings.